ratulSharker/painless-php/README.md

 # Painless PHP (Using docker)

-This guide will demonstrate a way of containerisation of php application along with rapid development cycle.
+This guide will demonstrate a way of containerisation of php application along with rapid development.

 ## What we will do